 New Convention on Cluster Munitions (CCM) to be signed on December 3, 2008

 Cluster Bomb Tour Bus takes on Eastern Europe On Wednesday, 1st October an eight-week campaign trail through Europe was launched to convince all governments to sign a groundbreaking treaty banning cluster bombs, in Oslo on December 3, 2008.
 Beginning in Belgrade, Serbia and ending at the signing ceremony in Norway, the Ban Bus will rally […]Read more

 Judgement of the ICTY Appeals Chamber in the 'Dubrovnik' Case

 On Thursday, 17 July, the Appeals Chamber of the International Criminal Tribunal for the former Yugoslavia (ICTY) rendered its judgement [PDF document] on the appeals of both the Prosecution and the Defense against the conviction and sentence of the former Yugoslav People’s Army (JNA) General Pavle Strugar (Case No. IT-01-42-A).Read more

-- ASIL Research Guide on International Humanitarian Law
+- International Humanitarian Law, FSU College of Law

 - Forum for International Criminal and Humanitarian Law (FICHL)

 - Frederick K. Cox International Law Center War Crimes Research Portal

 - Harvard Law Library Research Guide on International Humanitarian Law

 - International Committee of the Red Cross, War and International Humanitarian Law